aldettinger/camel-quarkus-workshop/README.md

 Please amend the route in order to produce messages to this broker.
 Don't know where to start, questions below might help:
- + What Camel Quarkus extension do we need to send messages to an Apache ActiveMQ server ?
+ + What Camel Quarkus extension do we need to send messages to an Apache ActiveMQ server?
- + What is the URI format ?
+ + What is the URI format?
- + Could we set the ActiveMQ broker URL in the Camel endpoint URI ?
+ + Could we set the ActiveMQ broker URL in the Camel endpoint URI?
  + Do we have a component option that would allow to override the default broker URL ?
-What is the default TCP port used ?
+What is the default TCP port used?
- + How do we actually tune a Camel component in Camel Quarkus ?
-Maybe a documentation paragraph was mentioned ?
+ + How do we actually tune a Camel component in Camel Quarkus?
+Maybe a documentation paragraph was mentioned?

 At the end of day, you should end up with messages as below: